 There are ingredients that can be used along with retinol and those that shouldn't be mixed with it.
 Knowing these would help you get your desired result.

-One of the known side effects of retinol is its drying effect, which can increase the risk of skin irritation and redness.
-To counter this, it's essential to use moisturizers in conjunction with retinol.
-A stand-alone moisturizer is key, but having moisturizing ingredients incorporated with the retinol itself can also be a great add-on.
+One of the known side effects of retinol is its drying effect, which can increase the risk of irritation and redness.
+To counter this, it’s essential to use a moisturizer and daily sunscreen alongside retinol.
+A stand-alone moisturizer is key, but having moisturizing ingredients incorporated into the retinol product itself can also be a helpful add-on.

-Look for products that contain ingredients like ceramides, glycerin, and hyaluronic acid to help maintain your skin's moisture balance.
-Additionally, incorporating retinol with skin barrier-strengthening ingredients such as niacinamide can further mitigate dryness and promote healthier, more resilient skin.
+Look for products that contain ingredients such as ceramides, glycerin, and hyaluronic acid to maintain moisture balance.
+Using a broad-spectrum sunscreen in the morning is especially important, as retinol can make the skin more sensitive to sunlight.
+Barrier-supporting ingredients like niacinamide can further help reduce dryness and support healthier, more resilient skin.

 Given that retinol has potential side effects such as dryness and irritation, consider a gentle cleanser, moisturizer, and, of course a sunscreen in your skincare routine.
 Try the sandwich technique!
 Moisturizer first, followed by the retinol, sealed in with a moisturizer!